michael-milette/moodle-local_aiid/README.md

 The plugin is currently incomplete.

-The plugin can only create courses in languages for which language packs are installed on the site and that which GPT supports.
+The plugin can only create courses in languages for which language packs are installed on the site and which GPT supports.
 This plugin has not been tested for right-to-left (RTL) language support.
 If you want to use this plugin with an RTL language and it doesn't work as-is, feel free to prepare a pull request and submit it to the project page at:

 https://github.com/michael-milette/moodle-local_aiid